lingston2/Implementaiton-Topic/README.md

-# Implementaiton-Topic
+# Special-Topic-Implementation
-Personal Code that is used for Special Implementation Topic Project.
+Personal Code that is used for Special Topic on Implementaiton Project.

 Dirty Code.
 There are 2 Codes, Finetuning code and Scoring code.
 The model used are, Llama, Zephyr, and Mistral